-Providing students with a teacher-created model of the decision-making worksheet will help all students to understand the task better when completing Part 3 of the lesson.
+Providing students with a teacher-created model of the decision-making worksheet will help all students better understand the task when completing Part 3 of the lesson.

 Local stores and banks are often more than happy to allow students to visit for class field trips.
 These types of field trips provide students with an authentic opportunity to learn about the daily operations at banks and retail stores while also studying the economic impact the stores have on the local community.

-- Complete the Shopping at the Class Store (PDF) worksheet.
+- Complete the Shopping at the Class Store Math Worksheet

 - How well is your credit and debit system working?

-- Were your students able to balance their credits and debits?
+- Were students able to balance their credits and debits?

-- Are your students excited about their roles in the classroom economy?
+- Are students excited about their roles in the classroom economy?

 - What worked well during the first shopping day?